CtrlK

 Progressive Disclosure

-For a short, single-purpose skill under 50 lines, the content is well-organized with clear sections (critical rule, trigger conditions, response templates by language).
-No external references are needed and none are artificially created.
+For a simple, single-purpose skill under 50 lines with no need for external references, the content is well-organized with clear sections (rule, trigger conditions, response templates by language).
+No external files are needed or referenced, which is appropriate.

 3 / 3